YiFengEDMS/simPM/README.md

 ## Useful resources

-Below are some vignettes demonstrating the usage of `simPM`:
+Below are some tutorials demonstrating the usage of `simPM`:

 1. [Installation](articles/installation.html)
 2. [Package